 This manual includes information for Applied Behavior Analysis Providers.

 Notification of manual updates are provided through provider notices and web postings.
-Refer to “Recent Website Posts” on the bottom of the Home page of the Provider Information Website.
+Access the Recent Website Posts button on the bottom of the Home page of the Provider Information website.

-Older versions of the manual may be found through the Archive page on the Provider Information Website.
+Older versions of the manual may be found through the Archive page on the Provider Information website.

 The Department is committed to paying Medicaid providers’ claims as quickly as possible.
 Medicaid claims are electronically processed and usually are not reviewed by medical experts prior to payment to determine if the services provided were billed appropriately.
 Although the claim processing system can detect and deny some erroneous claims, there are many erroneous claims that it cannot detect.
 Therefore, payment of a claim does not mean the service was correctly billed or the payment made to the provider was correct.
 If a claim is paid and the Department later discovers that the service was incorrectly billed or paid, or the claim was erroneous in another way, the Department is required by Federal regulation to recover any overpayment, regardless of whether the incorrect payment was the result of the Department or provider error or other cause.
 (42 CFR Part 455)